mtov/engsoftmoderna/en/chapter2.md

 ![Spiral Model.
 Each iteration is divided into four stages.](figs/cap2/spiral-en.png){width=65%}

-The Spiral Model aims to generate a more comprehensive version of a system after each iteration, beginning from the version created at the spiral's center.
+The Spiral Model generates a more comprehensive version of a system after each iteration, beginning from the version created at the spiral's center.
 Despite this, each iteration, encapsulating all four phases, can take anywhere from 6 to 24 months--- which is significantly longer than in XP and Scrum.
-Another interesting feature of this model is the risk analysis phase where concrete steps to mitigate project risks are laid out.
+Another interesting feature of this model is the risk analysis phase, where concrete steps to mitigate project risks are laid out.

+\index{Unified Process (UP)}
+\index{Rational Software}
+\index{IBM}
+\index{Rational Unified Process (RUP)}
+The **Unified Process (UP)**, proposed in the late 90s, is another example of an iterative method.
+Proposed by professionals affiliated with Rational, a software consulting and development tool company, which IBM later acquired in 2003, UP also has a specific version known as the **Rational Unified Process (RUP)**.

+Due to its origins, RUP is intrinsically associated with two
+technologies:

+* Unified Modeling Language (UML), as many of the RUP outcomes are documented and represented using UML diagrams.
+We will delve into UML in detail in Chapter 4.
+However, it's worth noting that both UML and RUP were proposed by the same group of professionals who intended to define a unified process and modeling language.

+* CASE Tools (Computer-Aided Software Engineering), which are analogous to CAD (Computer-Aided Design) tools used in other fields such as Civil Engineering, Mechanical Engineering, and Architecture.
+RUP proposes that the design and analysis of a software should heavily rely on UML diagrams.
+However, these diagrams aren't drawn on paper, but using CASE tools, as illustrated in the following figure.
+Thus, besides proposing the method, Rational also commercialized licenses for its supporting CASE tools.

+![Project using a CASE tool.
+Screenshot generously provided by the developers of the ArgoUML tool.](figs/cap2/case.png){width=70%}